-Camp Saxton was established in 1862 near the Smith Plantation on Port Royal Island.
-It was home to the 1st South Carolina Infantry (later renamed the 33rd United States Colored Troops).
-On January 1, 1863, the Emanipation Proclamation was read to the men of the 1st South Carolina Infantry, along with hundreds of other formerly enslaved people, at the site of Camp Saxton in a stand of live oak trees.
+Camp Saxton was established in the Fall of 1862 on the grounds of the John Joyner Smith Plantation on Port Royal Island.
+It was home to the 1st South Carolina Volunteer Infantry, later renamed the 33rd United States Colored Troops, which was made up almost entirely of formerly enslaved African Americans from the coastal islands of South Carolina, Georgia, and Florida.
+On January 1, 1863, the Emanipation Proclamation was read to the men of the regiment, along with hundreds of other formerly enslaved people, in a stand of live oak trees at the site of Camp Saxton.

 Park rangers periodically lead tours to Fort Frederick, exploring the Camp Saxton story.
 Visit our calendar for more information before you visit.
-In addition, the Town of Port Royal has recently rebuilt Pinckney-Porter's Chapel, a Reconstruction Era Freedman's Chapel.
+In addition, the Town of Port Royal has rebuilt Pinckney-Porter's Chapel, a Reconstruction Era Freedman's Chapel.
 Pinckney-Porter's Chapel is located within the Naval Heritage Park just outside the entrance to Naval Hospital Beaufort.
-Park staff are working with community partners to develop interpretive exhibits within the space.
-On Saturday mornings during the Port Royal Farmers Market, there is usually a park ranger at Pinckney-Porter's Chapel available to answer questions about Camp Saxton.
+Exhibits at the chapel share the story of Camp Saxton and the soldiers who trained there, as well as a history of the chapel itself.
+On Saturday mornings, during the Port Royal Farmers Market, a park ranger is available at Pinckney-Porter's Chapel to answer questions about the site.